RedisAI/RedisAI/docs/quickstart.md

 ### Prerequisites
 * Packages: git, python3, make, wget, g++/clang, & unzip
 * CMake 3.0 or higher needs to be installed.
-* CUDA needs to be installed for GPU support.
+* CUDA needs to be installed if GPU support is required.
 * Redis v5.0.7 or greater.

 ### Get the Source Code